Clare Lewis BA (hons) MBACP Child and Adolescent Counsellor

 Concessions offered for

 It can be daunting to take the first steps to find a counsellor either for yourself or for your child.
 I offer a free phone call with parents (or client) to discuss how I may be of help and the benefits of counselling using the arts.
 I believe it's important to have that initial conversation over the phone so that I can begin to understand the problems/issues the client may be facing.
-Phone calls may take up to an hour if necessary so that parents can feel heard and, hopefully, at ease when taking the next steps for their child.
+Phone calls may take up to 40 minutes, if necessary, so that parents can feel heard and, hopefully, at ease when taking the next steps for their child.

 Fees are £45 for a 50 minute session.
 I do offer concessions to families that are on low income.